Key World Initiative Nutrition - Food systems

 • Jing Li, Chinese Academy of Agricultural Sciences, China.
 Expertise: Plant protection, Insect ecology, Ecological chemistry, Integrated pest management (IPM)

 • Mamphasha Expertise Phina Mdaka, University of Pretoria, South Africa.
-Expertise: Sustainable laying hen farming practices in South Africa, Integrating poultry farming with Sustainable Development Goals (SDGs), Role of egg production in public health, food security, and chronic disease prevention.
+Expertise: Sustainable layer farming practices in South Africa; Integration of poultry farming with the Sustainable Development Goals (SDGs); Role of egg production in public health, food security, and the prevention of chronic diseases

 • Zheng Miao, University of California, Davis, United States.
 Aquaculture, Agriculture, Machine Learning, Computer Vision

 • Leon Noble, University of Leeks, England.
-Expertise: Aquaculture, Aquaculture, Agriculture, Machine learning, Computer vision
+Expertise: Aquaculture, Agriculture, Machine Learning, Computer Vision

 • Laura Parro Lorente, Autonomous University of Madrid, Spain.
-Expertise: Nutrition, Food Science, Analytical Chemistry, Chromatographic Techniques, Cell Cultures, Nutritional Approach in Patients, Data and Questionnaire Management
+Expertise: Nutrition, Food Science, Analytical Chemistry, Chromatographic Techniques, Cell Culture, Nutritional Assessment of Patients, Data and Questionnaire Management

-• Krishna Poudel, Laval University, Quebec City, Canada.
-Expertise: Soil health and quality, Carbon and nitrogen cycles, Food and nutritional quality, Organic and mineral, Fertilization, Greenhouse gas reduction, Crop drought resistance, Stress
+• Krishna Poudel, Laval University, Quebec, Canada.
+Expertise: Soil health and quality, Carbon and nitrogen cycles, Food and nutritional quality, Organic and mineral matter, Fertilization, Greenhouse gas reduction, Crop drought tolerance, Stress

 • Ms. Mpho Ratshilnindela, University of Pretoria, South Africa.
 Expertise: Veterinary parasitology and infectious diseases, Molecular techniques: DNA extraction, PCR, sequencing (NGS and Sanger sequencing), Sequence analysis, Epidemiological investigation and statistical data analysis, Risk factor assessment using structured questionnaires